-->

 0. Completion of a JavaScript Pre-Req Course

-Log in to freeCodeCamp and expand the "JavaScript Algorithms and Data Structures Certification" section on the /learn page.
-Complete the first 113 lessons about Basic JavaScript.
+Log in to freeCodeCamp and expand the "LEGACY JavaScript Algorithms and Data Structures Certification" section on the /learn page.
+Complete the first 113 lessons about Legacy JavaScript.
 This should take 4-12 hours.
 Be ready to upload a screenshot of the completed course checklist in the application form.

 1. Two application forms

 Thoroughly fill out and submit both the short first application form (this is different from the interest form that is linked on this page before applications are open) and the longer second application form (linked to upon submitting the first form) by the deadline.
 The second form will take some time, so don't start too late!
+Additionally attend one Tuesday evening JS study group.

 2. One invite-only digital literacy testing and JavaScript events